iamjpsonkar/JaySoft-DBMocker/README.md

 **A comprehensive, production-ready tool for generating realistic mock data for SQL databases.**

-JaySoft:DBMocker intelligently analyzes your database schema, understands constraints and relationships, and generates realistic mock data that respects all foreign keys, unique constraints, and data patterns.
+JaySoft-DBMocker intelligently analyzes your database schema, understands constraints and relationships, and generates realistic mock data that respects all foreign keys, unique constraints, and data patterns.

 ## ✨ Features